pirate2580/EventureUofT/README.md

-# EventureUofT - UofT Campus Interactive Event Map
+# EventHive-UofT - UofT Campus Interactive Event Map

-**EventureUofT** is an interactive campus map that allows University of Toronto students to explore, discover, and sign up for events happening across the campus.
+**EventHive-UofT** is an interactive campus map that allows University of Toronto students to explore, discover, and sign up for events happening across the campus.

 ## Project Overview
-EventureUofT aims to enhance student engagement by providing a visually intuitive way to view and participate in campus events, following **Clean Architecture** and **SOLID design principles**.
+EventHive-UofT aims to enhance student engagement by providing a visually intuitive way to view and participate in campus events, following **Clean Architecture** and **SOLID design principles**.

 ## Key Features
 - **Interactive Map**: Visualize campus locations with ongoing events.